jkirkwin/gifgen/README.txt

         cmake -H. -Bbuild -DCMAKE_BUILD_TYPE=RELEASE
         cmake --build build --target gifgen

+INSTALLATION.

+    The install target can be used to build and install the software.
+The gifgen binary and a demo script with some sample image files are placed in the directory ${CMAKE_INSTALL_PREFIX}/bin.
+To install the software in a custom location, specify a custom value for CMAKE_INSTALL_PREFIX.
+For example, to install a release version of the software in $TMP_DIR and run the demo script, the following commands might be used:

+        cmake -H. -Bbuild -DCMAKE_BUILD_TYPE=RELEASE -DCMAKE_INSTALL_PREFIX=$TMP_DIR
+        cmake --build build --target install
+        $TMP_DIR/bin/demo

+    As noted again below, if the software is being installed, the user should specify the RELEASE configuration unless they have a good reason not to.
+The software can be installed using a different configuration like DEBUG, but it will be far less performant.

 PERFORMANCE.

     Imporant notes on DEBUG vs. RELEASE configuration performance for the marker